17th Annual Somatic Arts Scholarship Concert

 "Traces Taking Form" Explores the Ungraspable Nature of Time

 BOULDER, Colo.
-(January 8, 2013)-- Naropa University's Somatic Counseling Psychology Program presents the 17th Annual Somatic Arts Scholarship Concert: "Traces Taking Form."
+(January 8, 2013)-- Naropa University's Somatic Counseling Program presents the 17th Annual Somatic Arts Scholarship Concert: "Traces Taking Form."
 The concert bridges the creative process of art making and performance with the psychotherapeutic disciplines of Body Psychotherapy and Dance/Movement Therapy.
 There is a suggested donation of $12.
-Proceeds will fund scholarships for Somatic Counseling Psychology students who illustrate financial need as well as excellence in academics and community-based service.
+Proceeds will fund scholarships for Somatic Counseling students who illustrate financial need as well as excellence in academics and community-based service.

 WHAT: 17th Annual Somatic Arts Scholarship Concert "Traces Taking Form"